anoma/nspec/docs/arch/node/engines/naming_behaviour.juvix.md

    - Response is sent back to the original requester
    - Response is sent to mailbox 0.

-### Important Notes:
+!!! warning "Important Notes"

     - The engine maintains an append-only evidence store, never removing or modifying existing evidence.
 The evidence store is the only mutable state in this flow and all state changes are performed only after complete validation.
     - Evidence uniqueness is checked using exact matching

 ### `queryNameEvidenceAction` flowchart